Child Adoption Law in India

 Who can adopt?

 Only unmarried Hindu women can legally adopt a child.
 A married woman can only give her consent to adoption by her husband.
 A married woman whose husband adopts a child is to be considered the mother.
-If the child is adopted and there are more than one wife living in the household, then the senior wife is classified as the legal mother of the adopted child.
+If the child is adopted and there is more than one wife living in the household, then the senior wife is classified as the legal mother of the adopted child.

 Who can be adopted?